LeilaZa/HyperParameter-Optimization/README.md

 # Search Algorithms for AutomatedHyper-Parameter Tuning in Machine Learning

-This code provides a simple HPO implementation for machine learning models, as described in the paper "Search Algorithms for AutomatedHyper-Parameter Tuning in Machine Learning".
+This code provides a simple HPO implementation (Grid and Random search) for machine learning models, as described in the paper "Search Algorithms for AutomatedHyper-Parameter Tuning in Machine Learning".

 This paper will help users to improve their machine learning models by optimizing their models' hyper-parameter automatically.